 c) Does the proposed program compete with any other UNH program?

 * A formal written agreement stating terms must be developed and signed by UNH and the partner institution.
-For sample agreements, please contact the Center for International Education.
+For sample agreements, please contact the Global Education Center.

 - ACADEMIC INFORMATION